samblouir/zeusids_installer/README.md

 # zeusids_installer

 Zeus Intrusion Detection System.
-This repository is being constantly updated for research on generalizing against detecting (and stopping) network-based malicious attacks.
+The zeusids repository is being updated nightly for research on generalizing against detecting (and stopping) network-based malicious attacks.

 # Usage